Your Rights As An Injured Party

 The Law Offices of Robert G. Schock provides representation for victims who were injured due to someone else’s negligence, wrongful conduct or breach of duty.
 Each person owes a duty to act with the reasonable care of an ordinary, prudent person.
 When a person breaches this duty, the breach gives rise to negligence.
 Such a breach may occur in many situations, including:

 - Auto accidents caused by driver negligence such as texting or using cellphones while driving, speeding or failing to obey traffic signs

-- Medical malpractice, including when a doctor fails to diagnose a disease or illness, surgical mistakes such as operating on the wrong appendage, or birth injuries
+- Medical malpractice, including a doctor’s failure to diagnose a disease or illness; surgical mistakes, such as operating on the wrong appendage; or injuries to children during birth

 - Premises liability, where a dangerous premises causes injury due to a slip-and-fall or other accident

 In some situations, a party may be held strictly liable for injuries regardless of negligence.
 This is called “strict liability,” and it applies most often in product liability cases involving a dangerous or defective product that has been released by a manufacturer for use by consumers who are then injured by the product.